Jacob Rees-Mogg: Johnson government (2019–2022)

 Rees-Mogg endorsed Boris Johnson to become leader of the Conservative Party following the resignation of Theresa May.
 Following Johnson's election as leader on 23 July 2019 and appointment as Prime Minister the next day, Rees-Mogg was appointed Leader of the House of Commons, replacing Mel Stride.
 He also became Lord President of the Council and attended cabinet meetings in the Johnson government.
 This was the first time that Rees-Mogg either served in a government role or the Cabinet of the United Kingdom.

 On 3 September, Rees-Mogg became subject of criticism by fellow MPs after a picture of him reclining on the bench of House of Commons during a debate about the Brexit was published in the media.
 Rees-Mogg was accused of being contemptuous.
 Also in September 2019 he apologised after comparing neurologist David Nicholl, who was involved in the government's Operation Yellowhammer report, to discredited anti-vaxxer Andrew Wakefield.
-Rees-Mogg has supported a vaccine against coronavirus and has called anti-vaxxers "nutters".
+Rees-Mogg has supported vaccination against coronavirus and has called anti-vaxxers "nutters".

 During the 2019 general election, Rees-Mogg was criticised after an interview with LBC's Nick Ferrari during which he said it would have been "common sense" for residents to flee the Grenfell Tower fire, ignoring fire brigade advice to stay put.
 Several hours later, Rees-Mogg said he "profoundly apologised" for his comments.
 Rees-Mogg subsequently made fewer media appearances throughout the rest of the election campaign (in which the Conservatives ultimately won), fuelling speculation in the media that he was under orders from Downing Street to keep a low profile as a result of the Ferrari interview, which was supposedly perceived as damaging to the party.
 Later in the campaign, in an interview with Boris Johnson, Ferrari asked Johnson: "Where is Moggy? [...]
 I don't see him anywhere."
 Johnson responded that Rees-Mogg was campaigning actively around the country.

 In 2020 Rees-Mogg accused UNICEF of a political stunt after it announced for the first time in its 70-year history it would be providing food parcels to children in deprived areas of London prior to Christmas.
 Rees-Mogg said that UNICEF were "playing politics when it is meant to be looking after people in the poorest, the most deprived countries in the world, where people are starving, where there are famines and where there are civil wars."
 Rees-Mogg was branded "Scrooge" by Labour MP Neil Coyle, whose constituency Bermondsey and Old Southwark is one of the affected areas.
 In his comments, Rees-Mogg stated the charity was "faffing around in England" and "Unicef should be ashamed of itself".